carlosccb/carlosccb.github.io/tfs/index.md

 5. Binomial, loss: QWK              <!-- 108,155,246  => #6c9bf6 -->
 6. Binomial, loss: qMSE             <!-- 214,105,207  => #d669cf -->

-The results obtained for the comparison metrics are included in the next table.
-The rows correspond to the each of the elements in the previous list and the columns are the values for each evaluation metric.
+The metrics for the predictions on the test set for each of the models are included in the next table.
+The rows correspond to each of the elements in the previous list, and the columns are the values for each evaluation metric.
+The values in **bold** are the best achieved for each metric.

 {% include tfm_results_comparison.html %}